|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

 The Sick Leave Bank at Florida Tech has been established to help protect employees from financial loss during times when they are unable to work because of illness or injury or when they must attend to other medical needs or the medical needs of an immediate family member and whose sick, personal, and vacation leave have all been exhausted.

-All benefit eligible employees
+All benefit-eligible employees

-The Sick Leave Bank program is a voluntary, confidential program created to provide its members the opportunity to remain in full-pay status and to provide continued pay deductions for payment of benefit premiums.
-This program may be used during most immediate family or medical emergencies.
-Family or medical emergencies are defined in the Sick Leave Bank Application Form.
+The Sick Leave Bank program is a voluntary, confidential program created to provide its members the opportunity to remain in full-pay status and to provide continued pay deductions for payment of benefit premiums when all accrued leave has been exhausted.
+This program may be used during most employee or immediate family medical situations in accordance with policy guidelines.

 Eligibility and Contributions for the Sick Leave Bank

-3. After Initial Participation: Employees may continue to contribute each year to the Sick Leave Bank by donating a flat number of hours during the Benefits Open Enrollment Period.
+- After Initial Participation: Employees may continue to contribute to the Sick Leave Bank each year by donating a flat number of hours during the Sick Leave Bank Enrollment Period.
+However, such contributions are not required to remain a Member.
+Sick leave may not be advanced for the purpose of contributing to the Bank.
 Should the balance of the Bank be reduced to less than 100 hours, a special enrollment period will be opened to replenish the Bank.
 Employees will be given ten days written notification of the special enrollment period and each employee in the Bank will be given an opportunity to donate.
 If the Bank has not been sufficiently replenished following special enrollment, the University reserves the right to dock each Member of the Bank 16 hours of sick time in order to keep the Sick Leave Bank operational.
 Written notice will be sent to the Members prior to this occurring.

-7. Contribution: Once a contribution is made to the Sick Leave Bank, it becomes the property of the Sick Leave Bank and is not refundable to the donor.
+- Contribution: Once a contribution is made to the Sick Leave Bank, it becomes the property of the Sick Leave Bank and is not refundable to the donor.